Halloween Haunted Houses in Michigan

 Bates Saw Mill of Torture – 7240 State Road, Millington, MI

 The Bates Saw Mill is a 20,000 square foot attraction with 30 scenes based around a man with an appetite for human flesh.
 Yes bloody and gory is the norm.
-It run Friday and Saturday nights from September 27th through October 26th.
+It runs Friday and Saturday nights from September 25th through October.
 The times are from 7:30 pm to 11 pm.
-Tickets are $11.
+Tickets are $20.

 Exit 13 Haunted House – 6069 N. Saginaw Street, Mr. Morris, MI

-Exit 13 is open weekends September 13th, 20th, 21st, and every Friday, Saturday, and Sunday from September 27th until October 27th plus the 30th, 31st and November 1st and 2nd.
+Exit 13 is open weekends from September 18th.
 Doors open at 7 pm on Friday and Saturday and 8 pm on other nights.
-Tickets are $18.

 The Crypt Haunted House – Flint, MI

 Experience the black hole of The Crypt Haunted House.
 An in your face haunted place with actors, state of the art sound and special effects.
 Genesee County’s scariest haunt.
 Located at 4247 S. Dort Hwy., Burton, MI 48529.
-Open every Friday and Saturday from October 4th through the 26th plus the added dates of the 13th, 20th, 27th, 29th, 30th, and 31st.
 Tickets are $15.
+Opens October 2nd.
 Attraction runs dusk to midnight on Friday and Saturday or until 11 pm on other nights.

 Past Tense After Dark – 1965 Farnsworth Road, Lapeer, Michigan

 What happened at the hotel?
 Learn more at the 3 haunts that make up Past Tense After Dark.
-This attraction features the Hayride of Despair for $5, the Corn Maze of Fear for $5, and the House of Horror for $10.
-It runs every Friday and Saturday from September 20th through October 26th.
+This attraction features the Hayride of Despair for $6, the Corn Maze of Fear for $6, and the House of Horror for $12.
+The combo ticket is $20.
+It runs every Friday and Saturday from September 25th.
 The doors open at 8 pm.
 Past Tense also runs family events including a fall festival, Halloween events, a country store, a corn maze, cider mill, flowers, and Christmas activities.
 Worthwhile fall excursion for the family during any fall weekend.
 Especially nice drive when the leaves are changing.

 Jackson Haunted Houses